zitcher/Bit-Stuffing-Math/README.md

 ## What about Calculus?

 This is much harder to do with calculus.
 Consider this: we want to minimize the expected total number of bits.
 So we want to minimize the function `E[K](1/2)^j + j + 2` with respect to j.
 The derivative of the function would be `E[K]log(1/2)(1/2)^j + j + 2`.
-Setting that equal to 0, we get a weird, yucky expression that we don't actually want to solve (and solving it would give yucky results).
+Setting that equal to 0, we get a complicated expression.
 So, the first solution is easier and more intuitive than the calculus one.